Rational homotopy of complex projective varieties with normal isolated singularities: Multiplicative weight spectral sequence

-\begin{example}Let $D$ be a divisor with normal crossings of complex dimension $1$.
+\begin{example}Let $D$ be a simple normal crossings divisor of complex dimension $1$.
 Then $D^{(1)}$ is a disjoint union of smooth projective curves, $D^{(2)}$ is a collection of points and $D^{(p)}=\emptyset$ for all $p>2$.
 Deligne's weight spectral sequence is given by

 where $j_2^*:=j_{2,1}^*-j_{2,2}^*$.
 The multiplicative weight spectral sequence is given by

 where the term $E_1^{0,0}(D)$ is given by the pull-back